 A de facto merger means that although the transaction was structured as an asset acquisition in form, in substance it was no different than a merger or a share purchase.
 This is due to the fact that a) the principal owners of the target corporation became owners of the acquiring corporation, b) the target corporation was immediately dissolved after the close, and c) the funds were distributed to its shareholders without paying trade creditors of the target corporation.

 In assessing the impact of the de facto merger doctrine on potential buyers in an asset transaction, it is important to distinguish between strategic buyers and financial buyers.
-Strategic buyers, normally larger companies in a same or complementary business as that of the target company, will absorb the target company and will not provide for any of the target company’s shareholders to become shareholders of the acquiring company.
+Strategic buyers, normally larger companies in the same or complementary business as that of the target company, will absorb the target company and will not provide for any of the target company’s shareholders to become shareholders of the acquiring company.
 In such a case, there is less likelihood that the continuity of ownership would be present to activate the doctrine.

 In contrast to a strategic acquisition like that mentioned above, in a financial acquisition, meaning an acquisition by an equity fund, there frequently will be some minority ownership overlap between the prior company owners and the acquiring company.

 By its very nature, a private equity fund typically will not have the management expertise and operating personnel to run the target company unaided by the former owners and managers.
 Accordingly, in a private equity acquisition of a target company, the private equity firm would frequently structure the deal so that the former owners of the target company will, as part of the deal, acquire a 20% share ownership interest in the new company formed in the acquisition.
-Accordingly, if the de facto merger doctrine is viable, it would be more relevant in the case of private equity acquisition than in a strategic acquisition where there is usually no carry over of ownership from the seller to the buyer.
+Accordingly, if the de facto merger doctrine is viable, it would be more relevant in the case of private equity acquisition than in a strategic acquisition where there is usually no carryover of ownership from the seller to the buyer.

 In de facto merger cases in which the party acquires a manufacturing business and continues the output of its line of products, the acquiring company, though the transaction is structured as an asset acquisition, might be liable for defects in the products manufactured before the acquisition.
 Some courts take the position that a consumer injured by a defective product should have an effective remedy against the acquiring corporation regardless of whether the deal was structured as an asset acquisition or as a share acquisition.